Mircea Eliade: Inter-cultural dialogue and a "new humanism"

 Eliade argues that modern man may escape the "Terror of history" by learning from traditional cultures.
 For example, Eliade thinks Hinduism has advice for modern Westerners.
 According to many branches of Hinduism, the world of historical time is illusory, and the only absolute reality is the immortal soul or atman within man.
 According to Eliade, Hindus thus escape the terror of history by refusing to see historical time as the true reality.

 Eliade notes that a Western or Continental philosopher might feel suspicious toward this Hindu view of history:

 One can easily guess what a European historical and existentialist philosopher might reply [...]
 You ask me, he would say, to 'die to History'; but man is not, and he cannot be anything else but History, for his very essence is temporality.
-You are asking me, then, to give up my authentic existence and to take refuge in an abstraction, in pure Being, in the atman: I am to sacrifice my dignity as a creator of History in order to live an a-historic, inauthentic existence, empty of all human content.
+You are asking me, then, to give up my authentic existence and to take refuge in an abstraction, in pure Being, in the atman: I am to sacrifice my dignity as a creator of History to live an a-historic, inauthentic existence, empty of all human content.
 Well, I prefer to put up with my anxiety: at least, it cannot deprive me of a certain heroic grandeur, that of becoming conscious of, and accepting, the human condition.